 Judy Sarris, Editor, Gourmet Traveller Wine magazine

 Gourmet Traveller Wine has just celebrated 20 years.
 What’s been the biggest change in those two decades?

 In the year 2000, there was the big move from cork to screwcap.
 That had a huge impact on the wine industry in general, and the quality and condition of wines.
 Australia and New Zealand really did lead the way on that.
 These days many of our writers say today, “We’re over cork.”
 Screwcaps mean the quality of wines is almost always as they should be.
 There’s less wine poured down the sink.

 Some cork enthusiasts still question how screwcaps would affect ageing of wines.
 What’s your perspective on this?

 Yes, you still get a bit of air through the cork and some people do argue that it’s beneficial to the ageing of wine.
 But you speak to anyone – James Halliday, Bob Campbell MW, Huon Hooke – who taste so many wines all the time, they always speak of the inconsistencies they encounter in wines under cork.
 There are companies who still use cork, like Penfolds, because of preference for it in the Asian markets, and for those who still like the glamour and the theatre of removing the cork.
 But if you line up a series of wines under cork, you simply get so many inconsistencies.
 I think the move to screwcaps in Australia and New Zealand has been fantastic.

 What has been one of the dominating wine trends of 2016?

-Is there a region or a variety that will have a stand out vintage 2016?
+Is there a region or a variety that had a stand out year in 2016?

 What do you think we’ll be talking about in 2017?